Athletic pubalgia: Current concepts and evolving management

 - When do we perform myotendinous repairs and releases?

-- Can PRP injections be used to treat athletic related groin symptoms
+- Can PRP injections be used to treat athletic related groin symptoms in some cases?

 - What is the role for open vs. mini open vs endoscopic repairs of AP?

 - What is the role for mesh reinforcement?

 - Is osteitis pubis a primary pathology, a secondary reactive change, and should it be addressed surgical with open or endoscopic procedures?

 Even if the surgical procedures remain within their respective specialties (general and orthopedic surgery), it is imperative that orthopedic and general surgeons are competent in performing physical examinations for both intra-articular hip pathology and AP.
 In the end, this increasingly recognized association between FAI and AP underscores the importance of orthopedic and general surgeons working closely together in order to optimize outcomes in this athletic population.

 - Feeley BT, et al. Hip injuries and labral tears in the national football league.
 Am J Sports Med.
 2008;36(11):2187-2195.